Slackow/SlackowWall/Info/guide.md

 # SlackowWall Setup Guide

+If you require additional assistance check out the maccord discord [here](https://discord.gg/zxGDAEWf3h).

+TL-DR at the end for more experienced users.

 ## Required Software
 - SlackowWall requires you use [PrismLauncher](https://prismlauncher.org) (highly recommended) or [MultiMC](https://multimc.org) for it to detect your instances.
 - Also make sure your [OBS](https://obsproject.com/) version is 30.1.2 or higher, and the arm version if you are on an M series mac.

 ## Setting up Instances
-Before getting started with Installing SlackowWall, you should make your instances in Prism.
+Before getting started with Installing SlackowWall, you should make your instances in PrismLauncher.

 ### Setup Instance 1